2. ...But you need a 4x4 for safe Namibia driving

-So, let’s be completely honest here: if you’re self-driving in Namibia, you’re in for an adventure!
+So, let’s be completely honest here: if you’re driving in Namibia, you’re in for an adventure!
 But who am I kidding, you’re traveling to Namibia, you WANT an adventure, and you expect nothing less.
+Here’s exactly how I did my Namibia road trip—and how I’d do it again if I ever went back.

-If you’re worried about self-driving in Namibia due to safety reasons, you can chillax and get your driver’s license ready for an adventure!
+If you’re worried about driving in Namibia due to safety reasons, you can chillax and get your driver’s license ready for an adventure!
 Namibia is a safe country to travel, roads included.
+Rent a car in Namibia and set off!

 We literally passed hundreds of sad-looking, sedan-driving tourists going at a frustratingly slow pace that were regretting their poor decision as we flew past at 140 km/h (87 mph).
 That's right, baby, we were the kings of the desert!